filakhtov/gentoo-use-docs/app-emulation/qemu.md

 This flag should be enabled if there is a need to use iSCSI volumes as block devices for the virtual machines.

+### jemalloc
+Doesn't apply when building user emulation mode.
+Pass the `--enable-jemalloc` option to the configure script.
+Use the `jemalloc` library to perform heap memory allocation, instead of using the built-in glibc or `tcmalloc` allocators.
+This can provide better performance under certain circumstances, such as using a lot of disks and iothreads.

+This flag should only be enabled for performance optimization and only after confirming that it is effective for the particular use case at hand.

 ### jpeg
 Doesn't apply when building user emulation mode and only works when the `vnc` flag is enabled.
 Pass the `--enable-vnc-jpeg` option to the configure script.
 Enable support for the JPEG lossy compression method for transmitting virtual machine display output via the VNC protocol.